ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 One must wonder, then, why the `std::function` Lambdas and the Rosetta Code Lambdas are either bottom-middle-of-the-road or absolutely-teary-eyed-awful.

 Starting off, the `std::function` Lambdas are bad because of exactly that: `std::function`. `std::function` is not a "cheap" closure; it is a potentially-allocating, meaty, owning function abstraction.
 This means that it's safe to make one and pass it around and store it and call it later; the cost of this is, obviously, that you're allocating (when the type is big enough) for that internal storage.
 Part of this is alleviated by using `const std::function<int(void)>&` parameters, taking things by reference and only generating a new object when necessary.
 This prevents copying on every function call.
-Both the Rosetta Lambdas and regular `std::function` Lambdas code does the by-reference parameters bit, though, so where does the difference come in?
+Both the Rosetta Lambdas and regular `std::function` Lambdas code do the by-reference parameters bit, though, so where does the difference come in?
 It actually has to do with the Captures.
 Here's how `std::function` Lambdas defines the recursive, self-referential lambda and uses it:

 ```cpp
 using f_t = std::function<int(void)>;